-If you're tired of the same old circular pizza, try a Detroit style pizza.
-One of the nine most popular types of pizza in the United States, Detroit offers its own version of the iconic dish.
+If you're tired of the same old circular pizza, try a Detroit-style pizza.
+One of the nine most popular types of pizza in the United States, Detroit offers its own version of the iconic dish served up as a square rather than a circle.

 There are four essential elements of a Detroit style pizza that separates it from the other varieties:

-- Brick cheese is the name of the game.
-Brick cheese is a mild cheese, originally made in Wisconsin, and today one of Wisconsin's most famous cheeses.
+Another element that makes Detroit-style pizza unique is its inclusion of brick cheese, which is a mild cheese, originally made in Wisconsin, that is currently one of Wisconsin's most famous cheeses.
 The cheese is cultured at a higher temperature than cheddar cheese, pressed under one regular building brick, and then cut into a brick shaped log.
 Because of this higher temperature, the cheese has a mild and sweet taste when young but, as it ages, it produces a much sharper finish.

 The bottom of a slice is thicker than a New York style crust but the edges all the way around should be crispy and golden brown (almost verging on dark brown).
 Unlike a circular pizza, the toppings go all the way to the edge of the pizza, leaving a minimal crust, meaning that every bite has cheese and sauce on it.